Grishank/cybersecurity-roadmap-tryhackme/Cybersecurity-101/README.md

 ---

 ## 🚀 Next Steps
-Continue with the remaining rooms in the **Cybersecurity 101** path to strengthen detection, investigation, and real-world SOC analysis skills.
+Continue with the remaining rooms in the **Cybersecurity 101** path to strengthen detection, investigation, exploitation awareness, and real-world SOC analysis skills.